Before We Trust Them: Decision-Making Failures in Navigation of Foundation Models: Experiments and Results

-\paragraph{Evaluation setup.} Each model was evaluated 30 times on two uncertain-terrain maps (Uncertain Ver.~1 and Ver.~2), following the same experimental framework described in Section~\ref{sec:result_complete}.
-In addition to the five deterministic evaluation criteria, models were required to handle unknown ``?'' cells according to their self-chosen assumption (either \textit{passable} or \textit{not passable}).
-This additional condition enabled the assessment of how models reason and plan under partial observability and incomplete environmental information, with quantitative results shown in Table~\ref{tab:spatial_results}.
+\paragraph{Experimental setup.} Each model was evaluated 100 times per map on two maps with unknown cells, Map~1 and Map~2, using the same evaluation framework as in the complete spatial information setting, except that the models were required to plan routes in the presence of unknown cells.
+In addition to the five evaluation criteria, models were required to handle unknown \texttt{?} cells according to their self-chosen assumption, either \textit{passable} or \textit{not passable}.
+This additional condition allowed us to assess how models reason and plan under partial observability and incomplete environmental information, with quantitative results shown in Table~\ref{tab:spatial_results}.

-\paragraph{Constraint-aware reasoning and safe adaptation.} GPT-5 again achieved the highest performance, with 100\% success on Uncertain Ver.~1 and 93\% on Ver.~2.
-In all Ver.~1 trials, it explicitly stated, ``I assume that unknown terrain (?) is not passable,'' demonstrating a stable safety-first bias.
-When the goal in Ver.~2 became unreachable under this assumption, GPT-5 correctly responded ``\textit{No path exists under this assumption}'' in 26.7\% of the runs.
-Although two Ver.~2 failures (6.7\%) involved diagonal movement, an explicitly prohibited action, such violations emphasize a critical insight: \textbf{high accuracy does not imply safety}.
-Even rare breaches of explicit constraints can pose \textbf{serious risks in embodied robotic systems}.
+\paragraph{Constraint-aware reasoning and safe adaptation.} GPT-5 again achieved the highest performance, with 100\% success on unknown cells Map 1 and 93\% on Map 2.
+In all Map 1 trials, it stated, ``I assume that unknown cells \texttt{?} is not passable,'' demonstrating a stable safety-first bias.
+When the goal in Map 2 became unreachable under this assumption, GPT-5 correctly responded, ``\textit{No path exists under this assumption},'' in 27\% of the runs.
+Although two Map 2 failures (7\%) involved diagonal movement, an explicitly prohibited action, these violations highlight a critical insight: high accuracy does not imply safety.
+In practical robotic settings, such violations may lead to unsafe or physically infeasible behaviors.

-\paragraph{Partial alignment, fragile consistency.} Gemini-2.5 Flash showed partial alignment with GPT-5’s reasoning but lower reliability.
-While it adopted the same ``not passable'' assumption in most Ver.~1 runs (97\%), its success rate dropped to 57\% on Ver.~2, with frequent failures such as obstacle traversal and map collapse.
+\paragraph{Partial alignment, fragile consistency.} Gemini-2.5 Flash showed partial alignment with GPT-5's reasoning but lower reliability.
+While it adopted the same ``not passable'' assumption in most Map 1 runs (97\%), its success rate dropped to 57\% on Map 2, with frequent failures such as obstacle traversal and map collapse.
 These results indicate that although the model could imitate safety-oriented reasoning, it failed to maintain constraint consistency once uncertainty was introduced.
-Similarly, LLaMA-3-8b showed the same collapse pattern observed in the complete-task results, failing entirely on uncertain terrain maps (Fig.~\ref{fig:llama_result}).
+Similarly, Llama-3-8b showed the same collapse pattern observed in the complete-setting results, failing entirely on maps with unknown cells (Fig.~\ref{fig:llama_result}).